slonimg/tweets_processor/README.md

 #### General Notes
-The node_modules and python venv were pushed for simplicity
+The python venv was pushed for simplicity